Blue Team Training for Your SOC Analyst Team

 Our SOC Level 1 content delves into tools and real-world scenarios suited to Junior Security Analysts or SOC Analysts.
-The level of detail we explore in this training reflects the needs of level 1 analysts - of medium difficulty.
+The level of detail we explore in these blue team training exercises reflects the needs of level 1 analysts - of medium difficulty.

 - Monitor and investigate alerts around the clock

 - Escalate security incidents to the tier 2 and Team Lead where necessary